Skip to main content

 Stakeholder involvement

-Stakeholder involvement enquires how different stakeholders can participate in policy development.
+Stakeholder involvement enquires about how different stakeholders can participate in the policy development process.
 Children’s involvement in policy-making is one such key issue.
 Additionally, international knowledge exchange about children's digital participation is also relevant to this topic.

 • Various ad hoc multistakeholder groups exist across different branches of government, in which stakeholders may contribute to policy deliberation and development.